CodeKing710/bsm/readme.md

 Support for Bash, Node, Python, Ruby, Perl, and LISP scripts.
 PowerShell has limited support in this app.

+Support for creating a POSIX daemon to run scripts in the background.

 ___

 ## Installation